m3gan-m/CIDM-6395-Capstone/Assignment1.md

 ## MS CISBA CAPSTONE AREAS
 *Reference link for the WTAMU Graduate Catalog which describes the requirements of the MS-CISBA program.*        | **[LINK](https://catalog.wtamu.edu/preview_program.php?catoid=30&poid=4839&returnto=2643)**

->The program is designed for students who want to improve their understanding of computer applications in the following areas:
+>The MS CISBA program is designed for students who want to improve their understanding of computer applications in the following areas:
 >Quantitative analysis
 >Data analytics
 >Computing and data mining